C2jay/example-repository/README.md

 #example repository

-I am learning how to use git!
+I am learning how to use git! wow.  how cool.